wix-incubator/wix-code-docs/wix-data-v2/wix-data-v2/guides/wix-data-1-intro.md

 With the Wix Data API, you can:

 + Create, modify, and delete [data collections](https://www.wix.com/velo/reference/wix-data-v2/collections).
-+ Access, manage, and perform aggregations on [data items](https://www.wix.com/velo/reference/wix-data-v2/items) stored in a site's existing data collections.
 + Create [indexes](https://www.wix.com/velo/reference/wix-data-v2/indexes) for data collections, to speed up data queries.
 + Connect [external databases](https://www.wix.com/velo/reference/wix-data-v2/externaldatabaseconnections) to a Wix site.

+> **Note:** Use our existing [`wix-data`](https://www.wix.com/velo/reference/wix-data) API to access, manage, and perform aggregations on data stored in a site's existing data collections.

 ## Before you begin